startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         incorrect_val = abs(recurseA(0))
         return correct_val

+-36.5) Reasoning about hard states in DP: MinAbsSum
--36.5) Coming up with bottom up solution with MinAbsSum by rephrasing problem.
+       Coming up with bottom up solution with MinAbsSum by rephrasing problem.
        Question above.

     Since we can arbitrarily choose to take the element or its negative, we can simplify the problem and replace each number with its absolute value.
 Then the problem becomes dividing